khokanuzzaman/pdf_render_maintained/example/README.md

 ```

 The project requires the same platform setup described in the main README (Flutter 3.0+, platform SDK tooling, and for web the `pdfjs` script tags).

+## Notes

+- The plugin now targets iOS 13.0+; ensure your simulator/device meets this minimum.
+- For automated captures (e.g., docs screenshots), you can launch with `--dart-define=AUTO_SHOW_ASSET_VIEW=true` to auto-open the asset viewer.